wundergraph/wundergraph/specs/advanced-s3-support.md

 ### TypeScript Client

-The `upload` configuration id and meta information can be passed to the `uploadFile` method of the TypeScript client.
+The `profile` configuration id and meta information can be passed to the `uploadFile` method of the TypeScript client.
 All properties will be typesafe based on the generated configuration.

 ```ts
 const client = new WunderGraphClient();